IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/mermaid-docs.md

-# Customized journeys with Mermaid
+# Customized Journeys with Mermaid

 The main purpose of Mermaid is to help with Visualizing Documentation and resources using text and code.
 It is a Javascript based diagramming and charting tool that renders Markdown-inspired text definitions to create and modify diagrams dynamically.